marlinprotocol/contracts/README.md

 # Certificate.js

-Utility library for certificates on Marlin Network
+Utility library for certificates on the Marlin network